Burlöv Municipality: Politics

 Municipal politics has historically been dominated by the Social Democratic Party, but since the 2018 election a right-wing coalition led by the Moderate Party and supported by the Sweden Democrats has controlled the municipal government.

 Transport

 The E6 and E22 highways meet in Burlöv, and share a route south towards Malmö.
-Burlöv is also located along the Southern Main Line, and is served by the Pågatågen commuter train system.
+Burlöv also has a station on the Southern Main Line, and is served by the Pågatågen commuter train system, as well as the Öresundståg regional trains.